MartinS984/Bankist-App/README.md

-💸 Bankist App
+# 💸 Bankist App
-Bankist is a fictitious and minimalistic online banking application that allows the user to:
+is a fictitious and minimalistic online banking application that allows the user to:

 Log in with a username and password
 View and sort their monetary movements